binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 print(sig_cdiv_0)
 ```

-The first method 'sigmoid_cdiv_fixed' uses the element-wize Torch cdiv method for two tensor division, but you should notice that I used a hardcoded tensor declaration with a fixed size to calculate 'D'.
+The first method 'sigmoid_cdiv_fixed' uses the element-wise Torch cdiv method for two tensor division, but you should notice that I used a hardcoded tensor declaration with a fixed size to calculate 'D'.
 We'd rather that not be the case, so we can make it generic and create our 'sigmoid_cdiv' function, in which we construct 'C' by getting the size of 'A' and filling it with ones.

 ###Performance testing